6kts0/YouTube-Dash-Clone-/README.md

 Then, open the index.html file in your browser.

 ## 🤝 Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to add.